W-David-Porter/acim/src/text/4-the-illusions-of-the-ego/i-right-teaching-and-right-learning/index.md

 ⁷When you awaken you will not be able to understand this, because it is literally incredible.
 ⁸*Do not believe the incredible now*.
 ⁹Any attempt to increase its believableness is merely to postpone the inevitable.
-¹⁰The word ‘inevitable’ is fearful to the ego, but joyous to the spirit.
+¹⁰The word “inevitable’ is fearful to the ego, but joyous to the spirit.
 ¹¹God is inevitable, and you cannot avoid Him any more than He can avoid you.

 ::: details Expanded